sthaid/proj_bb/README.md

 Equipartion Therom, each mode would have Kb * T energy.
 The Rayleigh-Jeans Law for black body spectral radiance says that the Spectral Radiance at frequency 'f' is Kb * T *  the number of light wave modes at that frequency.
-This equation yields results that are very close to experiment and Planck for low frequencies; hover the equation is way off at high frequencies, and goes to infinity as the frequency increases.
+This equation yields results that are very close to experiment and Planck for low frequencies; however the equation is way off at high frequencies, and goes to infinity as the frequency increases.
 This problem was called the Ultraviolet Catastrophe.
 The Ultraviolet Catastrophe was later resolved by taking into account the quantization of energy.